This person does not currently hold a position at QUT.

 - Professional memberships

-- Doctorate Student (family law).
+- Doctor of Juridical Science (family law).

 - Legal Practitioner (Supreme Court Queensland & High Court of Australia).